pyfar/gallery/docs/community/contributing.rst

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring.
-3. If checks do not pass, have a look at https://app.circleci.com/pipelines/github/pyfar/PACKAGENAME for more information.
+3. If checks do not pass, have a look at https://app.circleci.com/pipelines/github/pyfar/PACKAGENAME for more information (e.g., use 'pyfar' as the PACKAGENAME).

 Function and Class Guidelines
 -----------------------------